Provider claims and safety checks

 - The page does not show who is responsible for the service.

-What good provider wording looks like
+What a clear provider page looks like

-| Claim area | Clear provider wording | Weak or risky wording |
+| Claim area | Clear page | Weak or risky page |

 |---|---|---|